ErikPDev/AdvanceDeaths/README.md

 ![GitHub](https://img.shields.io/github/license/ErikX-PMMP/AdvanceDeaths)

-A plugin to customize the death messages, and inbuilt Immediate Respawn!
+A plugin to customize the death messages.

 Read setup for more info!